vromero-beltran/Tackle-Times/README.md

 * The URL of the deployed application.

-* The URL of the GitHub repository, with a unique name and a README describing the project.
+* The URL of the GitHub repository, with a unique name and a README describing the project..